 A: In my opinion, yes.
-Unless you’re on a super tight budget, I would definitely recommend a visit to the Blue Lagoon.
+Unless you’re on a super tight budget, I highly recommend visiting the Blue Lagoon.
 Why?
-Simply put, there’s no place like it in the world.
-We went to several other hot springs around the country, & none are remotely as picturesque as the Blue Lagoon.
+Because there’s no place like it in the world.
+We went to many hot springs around the country ~ but none are as picturesque as the Blue Lagoon.
 That’s just my personal opinion ~ you may feel differently.
-But the photos you get here will be unreal.
-Also, the sheer SIZE of the Lagoon is something to behold, & after spending hours in the warm water, you’ll be so relaxed, you’ll just want to melt into bed…

-Q: How far is the Blue Lagoon from the International Airport?
-How far is it from Reykjavik?
+Q: How far is the Blue Lagoon from Keflavik International Airport?
+How far from Reykjavik?

-A: The Blue Lagoon is about 20-25 minutes from the International Airport in Keflavik.
-There are many buses & tourist shuttles that make this route, & I would recommend taking them versus taking a taxi ~ taxis in Iceland are ridiculously expensive!
+A: The Blue Lagoon is about 30-35 minutes from the International Airport in Keflavik.
+Several buses & tourist shuttles make this route; take them, not a taxi.
+Taxis in Iceland are ridiculously expensive!
 The Blue Lagoon is about 45-60 minutes from Reykjavik, depending on traffic & weather conditions.
-Because of its proximity to the airport, it’s best to visit the Blue Lagoon the day you arrive in Iceland, or the day before you leave.

 Q: What are the closest hotels to the Blue Lagoon?

-A: The closest hotel to the Blue Lagoon is the Northern Lights Inn, just 2km away from the Lagoon.
-The nearest town is the quaint & small Grindavik, set right on the coast.
-There are several lodging options in Grindavik, including darling guest houses like Lagafell Guesthouse, & more modern options, like the Geo Hotel Grindavik.
-Search all Grindavik hotel options here.
+A: The closest hotel to the Blue Lagoon is the Northern Lights Inn, just 2 kilometers away.
+The nearest town is quaint Grindavik, right on the coast.
+There are several lodging options there, including cute guest houses like Lagafell Guesthouse, & more modern options, like the Geo Hotel Grindavik.
+Search all Grindavik hotels here.

 Q: What does the Blue Lagoon cost compared to other nature baths?

-A: The minimum price for the Blue Lagoon was about $55 US dollars ~ $90 if you want a robe, towel, & amenities.
-Other nature baths around the country will range from $5-8 (for a public pool-type facility), to $15-25 for scenic baths like the Secret Lagoon, near the Golden Circle.
-Myvatn Nature Baths, another popular option in Northern Iceland, is $20-25+, depending which package you choose.
-So the Blue Lagoon is considerably more expensive than other nature baths, & definitely more touristy ~ but in terms of beauty, I think it’s worth it.
+A: The minimum price for the Blue Lagoon is about $55 US dollars ~ $90 if you want a robe, towel, etc. Other nature baths range from $5-8 (for a public pool-type facility), to $15-25 for scenic baths like the Secret Lagoon, near the Golden Circle.
+Myvatn Nature Baths, in Northern Iceland, is $25+.
+The Blue Lagoon is definitely more expensive, & more touristy ~ but in terms of beauty, I think it’s worth it.

 Q: Does the Blue Lagoon wreck your hair?

-A: The short answer is yes ~ it absolutely does.
+A: The short answer is yes ~ 100%!!
 They say it won’t ~ but it does.
-Your hair will feel coarse, & like horse hair if left in the Lagoon too long.
-Some of my hair actually broke off, near the bottom, sooo…that was less than ideal.
-But!
-I finally figured out how to fix the problem ~ & I ended up writing a post all about it: because with the wrong shampoo & conditioner, my hair felt coarse for weeks.
-Read the article below, so that your trip & hair can feel a little smoother than mine did…
+Your hair will feel like coarse, horse hair if left in the Lagoon too long.
+Some of my hair actually broke off.
+But, I finally figured out how to fix the problem!
+Read this article for the solution!

 Accommodations & Wi-Fi